Dassler brothers feud: Division within Herzogenaurach

 The river Aurach divides Herzogenaurach; Puma's factory was to the south and Adidas's factory to the north.
 Puma and Adidas were the biggest employers there, and at least one person from each family worked for one of these companies.
 Employees of the two firms and their families avoided speaking to each other; they patronized separate bars, bakeries and barber shops.
 From people's habit of looking at each other's shoes to see whether they were affiliated with Adidas or Puma, Herzogenaurach got the nickname "the town of bent necks".
+After the deaths of both Dassler brothers in the 1970s, the division gradually waned in importance.

 The two biggest football clubs in Herzogenaurach, FC Herzogenaurach and ASV Herzogenaurach, were sponsored by Puma and Adidas respectively.
 As a result, a strong sporting and personal rivalry formed between the players and the fans of each of these teams.

-World Cup
+World Cups

-After World War II Germany was initially banned from international football, and German products such as athletic shoes were unpopular in foreign countries.

 West Germany was allowed to participate in the 1954 World Cup, the first to be televised; Adidas and Puma worked to change people's perception of their sporting brands and achieve international exposure.
-Since the rift between West Germany's national team's manager, Sepp Herberger, and Rudolf prevented Puma from sponsoring the West German national team, Adidas sponsored the West German national team and supplied uniforms and boots to the West German players.
+Since the rift between the West German national team's manager, Sepp Herberger, and Rudolf prevented Puma from sponsoring the West German national team, Adidas sponsored the team and supplied kits and boots to its players.
 The West German team defeated the favorites, Hungary, and won its first World Cup.
 As a result, Adidas received positive international coverage.
 Adidas was able to get a hold in the international shoe market and grow faster and become bigger than Puma.

 In the 1970 World Cup, Puma won the business battle.
-The most famous athlete in the world at that time was Brazilian footballer Pelé.
-Pursuant to a sponsorship deal, Pelé asked the referee to stop the game before the opening whistle so that he could tie his shoes, and thus all the cameras were focused on his Pumas.
+The most famous athlete in the world at that time was Brazilian footballer Pelé, and prior to the tournament the Dassler brothers agreed the "Pelé Pact" where neither company would sponsor Pelé with the belief that a bidding war would become too expensive.
+Puma however would break the pact, and pursuant to a sponsorship deal, Pelé asked the referee to delay the start of Brazil's quarter-final game against Peru so that he could tie his shoes, and thus all the cameras were focused on his Puma King boots.
+In the semi-final game against Uruguay, Pelé repeated the act.
 Pelé led Brazil to glory, winning the 1970 World Cup, and his star power greatly contributed to the improvement of Puma's image in the eyes of the public and led to an increase in sales.

+Legacy

+Praised as a shrewd marketing move by Puma, the Pelé deal fuelled the Dassler brothers' rivalry, and many business experts credit the rivalry and competition between Adidas and Puma for transforming sports apparel into a multi-billion pound industry.
+The breaking of the Pelé Pact is featured in Barbara Smit’s book, Sneaker Wars: The Enemy Brothers Who Founded Adidas and Puma and the Family Feud That Forever Changed the Business of Sports.